 Skip to content

-In the below video, Dr Kathy Charles, NTU's Executive Dean of Learning and Teaching, welcomes external examiners to NTU, explains the vital role they play in securing a high-quality robust education for our students, and how we will work together throughout your tenure.
+Hear from our Executive Dean of Learning and Teaching, Dr Kathy Charles who will explain the vital role external examiners play in securing a high-quality robust education for students, and how we will work together throughout your tenure.

-The following slides and information booklet are provided here as an introduction to external examining at NTU.
+The following slides and information booklet provide an introduction to external examining at NTU.

-NTU has done considerable work over the last few years to enhance the fairness, transparency and rigour of its assessment framework.
-This work has had implications for how we aggregate grades at the end of a student’s time with us, and how we make a fair judgement about the translation of this aggregation to an award classification.
-Two aspects of this work are set out below:
+NTU has done considerable work over the last few years to enhance the fairness, transparency and rigour of our assessment framework.
+This work has had implications for how we aggregate grades at the end of a student’s time with us.
+It also impacts how we make a fair judgement about the translation of this aggregation to an award classification.
+Two aspects of this work are set out below.

 Grades and numbers